-But did you know that in some communities only about 25 percent of gunshots are reported to 911?
+But did you know that in some communities, only 25% of gunshots are reported to 911?
 Now, some police departments across the U.S. are using technology to find out when any gunfire occurs.

 How police are detecting gunfire

 What we’re talking about is the ShotSpotter gunfire detection system.
-Police were alerted to a shooting rampage happening in downtown Fresno by this technology earlier this week.
+Police were alerted by this technology to a shooting rampage in downtown Fresno, California, earlier this week.

 Three people were killed in what police are calling a racially motivated shooting spree.
 ShotSpotter uses a network of sensors to detect when shots are fired.
 Fresno police were immediately notified by the system when the incident began.

-Fresno Police Chief Jerry Dyer said, “A total of 16 rounds were fired according to our gunshot detection system, and all of those occurred in approximately a minute to a minute and a half.
-As a result, what we know is that three people were shot and killed and one person shot at in less than a 2-minute time-frame.”
+Fresno Police Chief Jerry Dyer said, “A total of 16 rounds were fired, according to our gunshot detection system, and all of those occurred in approximately a minute to a minute-and-a-half.
+As a result, what we know is that three people were shot and killed and one person [was] shot at in less than a two-minute timeframe.”

-Dryer also said more people may have been killed during the shooting spree if police were not alerted by ShotSpotter.
+Dryer also said more people may have been killed during the shooting spree if police weren’t alerted immediately by ShotSpotter.
 Watch this video for a quick overview of how the system works:

-The ShotSpotter system is able to let police know where shots are fired, how many were fired and the number and type of weapons used.
-It’s amazing technology that can really help out law enforcement.
+The ShotSpotter system is able to let police know where shots were fired, how many shots were fired, and the number and types of weapons used.
+It’s amazing technology that can really help law enforcement.